HTTP API

 Batch processing

-Starting from version 4.20.0, Carbone introduces the capability to generate multiple reports in one go using a single HTTP request, with the same template.
+Since version 4.20.0, Carbone can generate multiple reports in one go using a single HTTP request, with the same template.
 This feature streamlines the creation of reports, especially when dealing with bulk data, by returning a compressed ZIP (or PDF) file that contains all generated reports.

 Batch processing is particularly useful for generating personalized documents, such as letters or invoices, for multiple recipients simultaneously.